About Us

 -

-Our main CJT cohort is made up of young adults, which we technically qualify as 18-35 year olds, but we are community-inclusive and everyone is welcome to join!
+Our main CJT cohort is made up of young adults (which we qualify as 18-35 year olds for demographics purposes) but we are community-inclusive and everyone is welcome to join!
 Members or attendees under 18 may have to have a parent or guardian with them or sign a release form, depending on the event.

 -